The solution to the Hardy's paradox: The Hardy's paradox: Formulation of the problem

 Subsequently, the electron and the positron take different paths.
 Once the particles cross the beam splitters defined as $BS^{\pm}_1$ in the figure (\ref{Fig.1}), the functions for the electron and the positron become equivalent to \cite{1}

 The effect of the second beam splitter $BS^\pm_2$ can be summarized as

 In \cite{1}, different options related on whether or not the Beam Splitters are removed are analyzed, finding then a contradiction for different cases.
 The contradiction appears when the final detection of the electron and the positron obey some specific patterns defined as $D^\pm$ in the figure (\ref{Fig.1}).
-These patterns can only occur if there is interference between the two particles during their journey.
+When both beam-splitters are in place, these patterns can only occur if there is interference between the two particles during their journey.
 However, such interference is only possible if both of the particles are able to cross the point $P$, getting then complete annihilation in agreement with the Hardy's assumption.
 Although the paradox is valid, the formulation of Hardy is quite restrictive and there are some points to analyze in deeper detail.
-Hardy's assumption of relative simultaneity for the detection at $D^\pm$, means that there is also relative simultaneity for the arrival at the intersection point $P$, something fundamental for the solution of the paradox.
-If there is relative simultaneity at $P$, this suggests that it is possible for the particles arriving at $P$ to survive as far as they do not meet at the same spacetime point, having still interference between each other in any frame of reference.\\ The Hardy's assumption of inversion in the order of detection at $D^\pm$ from the perspective of observers located at different frames of reference $F^\pm$, means that the particles can never meet exactly at $P$, instead they would rather stay separated in space in the neighborhood of $P$ or they could also arrive at slightly different times.
-Then if we assume that the reality is independent of the frame of reference, the best the particles can do is to have a close meeting but still being disconnected causally in the neighborhood of $P$.
-It is this causal disconnection what allows the possibility of having reversal in the order of measurement from the perspective of $F^\pm$.
-These arguments correspond to basic and fundamental ideas taken from Special Relativity.
-Causal disconnection means, not meeting at the same spatial point, or if arriving at $P$, doing it at different times.
+Hardy's assumption of relative simultaneity for the detection at $D^\pm$ is correct because the interval between the detectors is spacelike.
+However, assuming that the particles always meet at $P$ for every event is incorrect and restrictive and in disagreement with the uncertainty principle of Quantum Mechanics.\\ Then in general, both particles can cross the intersection point $P$ and still survive the event because in most of the cases one particle will cross first at an instant $t_0$ and the other particle will cross next at an instant $t_0+\Delta t$, with $\Delta t\geq \hbar/\Delta E$.
 In this letter we will see how we can generalize the Hardy's arguments, solving then any apparent paradox.